 Stockton, CA 95206

-The Suisun Marsh is the largest contiguous brackish water wetland in the western United States.
-It is an important wetland on the Pacific Flyway, providing food and habitat for migratory birds.
+The Suisun Marsh is the largest contiguous brackish (a mixture of fresh and sea water) wetland in the western United States.
 The lands and waters of this unique ecosystem also are home to a wide variety of plants, fish and wildlife that depend upon a careful balancing of fresh and saline waters for their survival.
-The Suisun Marsh is located within the Bay-Delta estuary which also means that its water quality affects, and is affected by, California's two largest water supply systems, the Federal Central Valley Project, and the State Water Project, and other upstream diversions.
+It is also an important stop on the Pacific Flyway, providing food and habitat for migratory birds across the world.